 Explore Greece by car either on your own or with an excellent driver/ guide.

 Your journey will start in the intoxicating city of Athens.
-Before reaching the island of Kythira, you will visit Nafplion, the first capital of modern Greece, one of the most beautiful cities in Greece.
-Then, drive to Monemvasia, the medieval castle, Elafonisos and finally, the island of Kythira.
+Before following the road east, you will head north, to the ancient city of Delphi with the mysterious oracle and then, passing from Olympia, Kalamata, Monemvasia, you finish your road trip in Nafplion, the first capital of modern Greece, one of the most beautiful cities in Greece.

 DAY 1-3 ATHENS